 Of course, I don’t expect everyone else–or even anyone else–to plan out new breakfast ideas with the zeal I do.
 That’s why I’m doing it for you!
 A word of warning: there will be eggs.
 Eggs are one of my perfect foods and breakfast is an excuse to eat them.
 But, there will also be yogurts, and nuts, and fruits, and vegetables, and fish, and grains.
 There will be speedy weekday breakfasts and more time consuming weekend breakfasts (that can be stretched into the week).

-Author Notes: A fried egg on toast may seem dull, but there are few things as satisfying or sublime as a really good fried egg on toast.
+Those will come.
+For now, let’s start simply with a fried egg on toast.
+A fried egg on toast may seem dull, but there are few things as satisfying or sublime as a really good fried egg on toast.
 It’s a breakfast that needs no innovation to make it great, just a little attention.
 Here’s how I like to make mine, with a nicely crisped, runny egg and a faint whiff of spice. —fiveandspice

-- 2. Place a small pan—I much prefer to use a pan that is not non-stick, for example, cast iron—over medium high heat.
+- Place a small pan—I much prefer to use a pan that is not non-stick, like cast iron—over medium high heat.
 Add the butter and wait until the butter has melted, foamed up, settled back down and has started to brown.
 You want the pan to be hot enough that the egg really sizzles when it hits.